Core Competencies Analysis: Unlocking The Power Of Your Team

 Making a Proper List

-List the skills you already have and the things you excel in. this will make you explore your forte easily.
+List the skills you already have and what you excel in.
+This will make you explore your forte easily.

 Screening the Competencies